Amalgam Anosov representations: Introduction

 One simple way to construct amalgam Anosov representations that are not Anosov is to glue together Anosov representations of vertex subgroups.
 We say that $\rho:\Gamma\to G$ is \emph{strongly amalgam Anosov} if there exists a pair $P^\pm$ of opposite parabolic subgroups of $G$ such that the restriction of $\rho$ to every rigid or Fuchsian vertex subgroup is \hbox{$(P^+,P^-)$-Anosov}.
 In the appendix, we prove:

-{\bf Theorem \ref{main-appendix}.} {\em Suppose that $\Gamma$ is a one-ended torsion-free hyperbolic group and $G$ is a semisimple Lie group with finite center.
+{\bf Theorem \ref{main-appendix}.} {\em Suppose that $\Gamma$ is a one-ended, torsion-free hyperbolic group and $G$ is a semisimple Lie group with finite center.
 If $\rho \in \X$ is strongly amalgam Anosov, then $\rho$ is amalgam Anosov. }

 The key tool in the proof of Theorem \ref{main-appendix} is that, given a generic collection of finitely many biproximal elements of $\SL_d(\R)$, a group generated by sufficiently high powers of these elements is a projective Anosov Schottky group.
-This is a natural generalization of the classical fact that given any two hyperbolic elements of $\PSL_2(\C)$ with disjoint fixed point sets, then the group generated by sufficiently high powers of these elements is a Schottky group.
+This is a natural generalization of the classical fact that given any two hyperbolic elements of $\PSL_2(\C)$ with disjoint fixed point sets, the group generated by sufficiently high powers of these elements is a Schottky group.
 See Theorem \ref{thm:ConvexSchottky} for a precise statement.
 We prove Theorem \ref{thm:ConvexSchottky} using work of Benoist \cite{BenoistAnnals,Benoist}, Quint \cite{QuintDynam} and Gu\'eritaud--Guichard--Kassel--Wienhard \cite{GGKW}.
-For a proof using different techniques see Kapovich--Leeb--Porti \cite[Theorem 7.40]{KLP}.
+Kapovich, Leeb and Porti \cite[Theorem 7.40]{KLP} earlier gave a proof of a more general version of Theorem \ref{thm:ConvexSchottky} using different techniques.

 \emph{Historical remarks:} Previously this subject was studied primarily in the case when $G=\PSL_2(\C)$.
 Minsky \cite{Minsky} showed that the space $PS(F_r)$ of primitive-stable representations of a free group $F_r$ into $\PSL_2(\C)$ is a domain of discontinuity for the action of $\Out(F_r)$ on $\mathbb{X}(F_r, \PSL_2(\C))$ properly containing the space of convex cocompact representations.
 This was the first example where $\Xa$ was shown to fail to be a maximal domain of discontinuity.
 Roughly, a representation $\rho\in\mathbb{X}(F_r,\PSL_2(\C))$ is primitive-stable if the restriction of the associated orbit map of the Cayley graph of $F_r$ into $\mathbb H^3$ is uniformly quasi-isometric on the axis of any primitive element of $F_r$.
-Lee \cite{lee-ibundle,lee-compbody} found a domain of discontinuity for the action of $\Out(\Gamma)$ on $\mathbb{X}(\Gamma,\PSL_2(\C))$ that properly contains ${\mathbb X}_{\mathrm{A}}(\Gamma,\PSL_2(\C))$, when $\Gamma$ is either the fundamental group of a closed nonorientable surface or a nontrivial free product of free groups and surface groups.
+Lee \cite{lee-ibundle,lee-compbody} found a domain of discontinuity for the action of $\Out(\Gamma)$ on $\mathbb{X}(\Gamma,\PSL_2(\C))$ that properly contains ${\mathbb X}_{\mathrm{A}}(\Gamma,\PSL_2(\C))$ when $\Gamma$ is either the fundamental group of a closed nonorientable surface or a nontrivial free product of free groups and surface groups.